mavryk-network/pytezos/docs/source/quick_start.rst

     Change current RPC endpoint and account (private key).

     :param shell: one of 'mainnet', '***net', or RPC node uri, or instance of :class:`pymavryk.rpc.shell.ShellQuery`
-    :param key: base58 encoded key, path to the faucet file, faucet file itself, alias from octez-client, or `Key`
+    :param key: base58 encoded key, path to the faucet file, faucet file itself, alias from mavkit-client, or `Key`
     :param mode: whether to use `readable` or `optimized` encoding for parameters/storage/other
     :returns: A copy of current object with changes applied